top of page

 • Sep 12, 2025

-• 6 min read
+• 4 min read

 CMG Helicase

-Now the leading strand is captured.
-The lagging strand expelled.
-The motor engages.
-The two helicases pull apart and head in opposite directions.
-At this point, the two helicases have shifted from “bracelets around rope” to “motors gripping and pulling one strand.”
+Once the strands separate, the motor in the bottom tier grabs the leading strand and pulls, causing the two helicases to pull apart from each other and head in opposite directions.
+The helicases have shifted from “bracelets around rope” to “motors gripping and pulling one strand.”

-PCNA Sliding Clamp and the Clamp Loader
+PCNA Sliding Clamp

 If the CMG helicase is the engine that pulls the replication machinery forward, the PCNA sliding clamp is the seatbelt that keeps DNA polymerases from falling off.

 To make the toolbelt work, each of PCNA's three ring proteins contains a binding pocket for the attachment of other proteins.
 The proteins that interact with PCNA have what's called a “PIP-box” (for PCNA Interacting Protein box).
-The PIP box is like a custom hook that can attach any protein to the sliding clamp.

 Let's leave it there for now.
 Over the past few chapters, I've been pre-emptively referring to leading strand synthesis and lagging strand synthesis.
 It's time to look at both, starting with the leading strand.